 tower using improvised lamps and reflectors.
 This effort

-again tried to douse the light, this time using a pair
+Americans again tried to douse the light, this time

-the command of Captain John Conover.
-The Americans
+small boats under the command of Captain John Conover.

 The Revolutionary War over, the newly formed Federal

 could take a personal interest in the affairs of

 official duties was to write a letter to the keeper of

 the Sandy Hook lighthouse directing him to keep the

 light tended until Congress could provide funds for its